AdriAir/c-dev/README.md

-# AceptaElReto
+# C Coding Challenges

-Retos de programación en C
+All these challenges are from [Acepta el Reto](https://aceptaelreto.com/problems/volumes.php).